 Solely for purposes of section 199A, the rental or licensing of tangible or intangible property to a related trade or business is treated as a trade or business if the rental or licensing and the other trade or business are commonly controlled under proposed §1.199A-4(b)(1)(i).

-In other words, if you own a building you rent to your business (perhaps an S corporation you own or control), that rental activity counts as a trade or business.
+In other words, if you own a building you rent to your business, that rental activity counts as a trade or business.
 Even if you don’t function as a real estate investor with “regularity and continuity.”

 Other Related Section 199A Deduction Articles

 The Section 199A deduction interacts–and not in a good way–with the Section 1031 like-kind exchange exclusion.
-If you’re a real estate investor who uses or contemplates Section 1031 exchanges, check out this post: The Section 199A Section 1031 Conundrum.
+To learn more, check out this post: The Section 199A Section 1031 Conundrum.

 If you’re still getting up to speed?
-A general primer on the new law (not just for real estate investors): Pass-thru Income Deduction: Top 12 Things Every Business Must Know
+A general primer: Pass-thru Income Deduction: Top 12 Things Every Business Must Know.

-If you’re a real estate developer or renovating houses, you may want to peruse this article: S Corporation Shareholder Salaries and Sec.
-199A Deduction
+If you use an S corporation, peruse this article: S Corporation Shareholder Salaries and Section 199A Deduction.

 My primary concern……..Schedule E will become treated as Schedule C and Schedule F for self-employment tax purposes.
 I will not be surprised to see the Regs say ‘if you want Sec 199A for your Schedule E, then you get SE tax the same as C and F’.